awsdocs/amazon-comprehend-developer-guide/doc_source/getting-started-console-events.md

-# Creating an Events Detection Job Using the Console<a name="getting-started-console-events"></a>
+# Creating Analysis Jobs Using Built\-in models<a name="getting-started-console-events"></a>

-You can use the Amazon Comprehend console to create and manage asynchronous events detection jobs\.
+You can use the Amazon Comprehend console to create and manage asynchronous analysis jobs\.
+Your job analyzes the input documents that you store in Amazon S3 and writes the output files to your specified Amazon S3 bucket\.
+You can use the following procedure to start any of these analysis job types:
++ Entities
++ Events
++ Key phrases
++ Personally identifiable information \(PII\)
++ Primary language
++ Sentiment
++ Target sentiment

-**To create an events detection job**
+**To create an analysis job**

 1. Sign in to the AWS Management Console and open the [Amazon Comprehend console\.](https://console.aws.amazon.com/comprehend/)